LUCY CAROL DAVIS, AIA (1950-)

 1980 - The David Auerbach House, 405 Canal Street, Raleigh.
 Has concrete floors.
 Sold in 1986 to David and Janna Barnes.
 Sold in 1989 to Leslie and Mary Thornbury who still owned it as of 2012.

 1985 - The Aziz and Gwendolyn Sancar Residence, 506 Waterside Drive, Carrboro NC.
 Part of the Spring Valley neighborhood that Davis developed with Roman Kolodji.
 1820 sf.
 Sold in 1993 to Frank J. Floyd and Bruce Thorn.
 Sold in 200 to Neil Alexis and Catherine Belitsky.
 Sold in 2006 to Alvaro and Anu Gomez.
 Kitchen renovated in 2007.
 Sold 2013 to Allison G. Lee and Douglas P. Mackay.

 1988 - The H. C. and Sharon Pace Vacation Cabin, Smith Mountain Lake, VA.
 Sold when the Paces moved to Colorado.
 Uses pressure treated posts filled with concrete.
 800 square feet.

 1991 - The Richard and Barbara Stewart Residence, 7601 Talbryn Way, Chapel Hill.
 5800 square feet.
 Davis also built it.
 Sold in 2007 to John and Kathleen Linger.

 500 North Boundary Street, Chapel Hill.

 1999 - The Mark Ewing/Lisa Lee Residence, 221 High Hickory Road, Chapel Hill.
 3000 square feet.
-Also built by Davis.
+Built by Davis.
 Sold to Alex Tolstykh in 2002.
-2013 expansion designed by Frank Harmon and built by Scott McLean.
+A significant expansion will be complete in 2014, designed by Frank Harmon and built by Scott McLean.

 The Gregson and Daphne Davis House,